 Planning gifts and your estate are critical yet often overlooked components of a financial plan.
 These topics can be challenging to discuss and may require difficult decisions.
 We can help you navigate these issues within the context of your overall financial plan, always collaborating with an attorney who is licensed in your state and who specializes in estate planning and administration.

+Charitable and family giving.
+First, we can help you maximize your charitable giving or gifts to family and friends while you are alive.
+We optimize your gifting strategy with techniques that minimize income and gift taxes.
+We also coordinate your gifting strategy with your estate plan to minimize gift and estate taxes at both the federal and state levels, if applicable.
 Health and property directives.
 Second, through a referral or direct collaboration with an attorney, we guide you in establishing the legal documents that can speak for you, or appoint someone to speak for you, on matters of health and property if you become incapacitated.
 We encourage you to establish healthcare directives, such as a Power of Attorney (POA) for health care and a living will, and a Power of Attorney for property to manage your finances if you are unable to do so.

 Wills and trusts.
 Third, through a referral or direct collaboration with an attorney, we help you establish the legal documents, such as a will and living trusts, to ensure your assets are transferred upon your death according to your wishes in an orderly and cost-efficient manner.
 This can help avoid the costly and time-consuming probate process.
 Although your documents should be prepared and executed by a licensed attorney specializing in estate planning and administration, we coordinate the process and ensure your estate plan aligns with the rest of your financial plan.